Find Affordable College Courses

 Read More…

-Remington College - Nashville Campus ranked #6 on this year’s Best Allied Health Services Schools in Tennessee list.
-Located in the large city of Nashville, Remington College - Nashville Campus is a private not-for-profit school with a small student population.
+Remington College - Nashville Campus landed the #6 spot in the 2023 rankings for the best allied health and medical assisting services programs.
+Located in the large city of Nashville, Remington College - Nashville Campus is a private not-for-profit college with a small student population.

 On average, medical assisting graduates from Remington College - Nashville Campus take out $19,123 in student loans while working on their degree.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $71.